 The attention to detail is everywhere you go.
 Plenty of inspiration to go around, like a creative twist on shake siding, found at the Grand Californian.
 The staggered coursing and use of fiber-cement shakes combine to create a striking and compelling theme.

 The grand scale of the Grand Californian’s lobby maintains a cozy appeal for its guests.
-Some unique hospitality disguises itself as an oversize fireplace.
-Who wouldn’t want this feature in their own home.
+Some unique hospitality disguises itself as an oversized fireplace.
+Who wouldn’t want this feature in their own home?